-This pamphlet is designed to help you clear up the confusion and start taking positive steps to get your life back to normal.
+This pamphlet is designed to help you clear up any confusion and start taking positive steps to understanding the diagnosis.

-If you've just found out you have genital herpes, we hope you'll find it very reassuring to know the facts about the virus and what treatment option is right for you.
+If you've just found out you have genital herpes, we hope you'll find it reassuring to know the facts about the virus and better understand what treatment options are available to you.
 The information in here should also help if you're dealing with a specific issue like managing herpes during pregnancy, or if it's your partner who has herpes.